 D. Contractor is a Health Insurance Issuer authorized to provide Covered Services to Enrollees under applicable laws, rules and regulations pursuant to: (i) a certificate of authority issued by the California Department of Insurance (“CDI”) under § 699 et seq. of the California Insurance Code, and/or (ii) a licensed issued by the Department of Managed Health Care (“DMHC”) pursuant to the Knox-Keene Health Care Service Plan Act of 1975 (§ 1340 et seq. of the California Health and Safety Code).
 (Except as otherwise stated, references to “Codes” set forth herein shall refer to the laws of the State of California.);

-E. Based on the Exchange’s evaluation of the proposal submitted by Contractor in response to the Application (“Proposal”) and its consideration of other factors required to be considered under applicable laws, rules and regulations and/as otherwise necessary to meet the needs of Enrollees, the Exchange intends to designate Contractor as a QHP Issuer (as defined at 10 CCR § 6410) pursuant to the Exchange’s determination that Contractor’s proposed QHPs meet the requirements necessary to provide health insurance coverage as a QHP to qualified individuals and employers who purchase health insurance coverage through the Exchange;
+E. Based on the Exchange’s evaluation of the proposal submitted by Contractor in response to the Application (“Proposal”) and its consideration of other factors required to be considered under applicable laws, rules and regulations and/as otherwise necessary to meet the needs of Enrollees, the Exchange intends to designate Contractor as a QHP Issuer (as defined at 10 CCR § 6410) pursuant to the Exchange’s determination that Contractor’s proposed QHPs meet the requirements necessary to provide health insurance coverage as a QHP to Qualified Individuals and employers who purchase health insurance coverage through the Exchange;

 F. Contractor desires to participate in the Exchange as a QHP Issuer; and